SymphonyPlatformSolutions/symphony-api-client-node/README.md

 # Release Notes

+## 1.0.5
+- Extended event service to report on all Symphony Datafeed events
+- Upgrade of Jest and update to Node engine requirements

 ## 1.0.4
 - Fix malformed proxyURL when using username and password authentication.
 - Enhancement for resuming an existing datafeed.
 If upgrading to the new `getDatafeedEventsService` method signature, note that the new `onMessage` handler is passed a single `messages` parameter.
 - Rewrite of DatafeedEventsService.
 Allowing for better management of datafeeds including,
  - restarting an existing datafeed